leroy009/rapha-static-blog/src/content/blog/having-a-powerful-prayer-life.md

    nothing, but in everything by prayer and supplication, with thanksgiving, let their request be known to God.

-   10.Prayer of Faith (Praying with understanding):
+10. ### Prayer of Faith (Praying with understanding):
-   Praying with understanding is when one uses his intellect to apply the Word of God when praying ( 1 Corinthian 14:15 ).
+    Praying with understanding is when one uses his intellect to apply the Word of God when praying ( **1 Corinthian 14:15** ).
 Paul refers this act as an edification of one another.
 For example, if one blesses in Spirit, the receiver will not be thankful because of lack understanding. \
     It is through the Word of God that the Holy Spirit awaken response of faith within us.
-   Rom 10:17 , so the faith comes by hearing, and hearing by the word of God.
-By inclining, remembering, and applying the Word of God ( Proverbs 4:20 ), our faith in God is awaken.
-Hebrews 11:1 , Faith is the substance of things hoped for, the evidence of things not seen.
-In Mark 4: 35 – 40 , Jesus compare fear with faith and refers fear as with no faith.
+    **Rom 10:17** , so the faith comes by hearing, and hearing by the word of God.
+By inclining, remembering, and applying the Word of God ( **Proverbs 4:20** ), our faith in God is awaken. **Hebrews 11:1** , Faith is the substance of things hoped for, the evidence of things not seen.
+In **Mark 4: 35 – 40** , Jesus compare fear with faith and refers fear as with no faith.

 **Conclusion** :